thecredibleway/thecredibleway-com/docs/jesus/crediblilty/is-jesus-alive.md

-Jesus Christ is not a figure confined to the past or to memory. **He is alive and active in the present, ruling with divine authority and preparing for His eventual return.** At present Jesus is 'the Saviour' of the world; but there is a day when he will be 'the Judge' and He will judge the living and the dead.
+Jesus Christ is not a figure confined to the past or to memory. **He is alive and active in the present, ruling with divine authority and preparing for His eventual return.** At present Jesus is 'the Savior' of the world; but there is a day when he will be 'the Judge' and He will judge the living and the dead.
 Though Jesus is not physically present as He was during His earthly ministry, He is present in several ways: